 5. Oil (for this recipe, I use avocado oil, but you can use coconut oil as well.
 Both are divine for healthy granola)

-7. Optional add ins: Most recipes include dried fruit, chocolate chips and coconut flakes.
-I, however skip these as I try to keep my granola as low caloried as possible.
+7. Optional add-ins: Most recipes include dried fruit, chocolate chips and coconut flakes.
+I, however, skip these as I try to keep my granola as low-calorie as possible.

-To get the perfect texture at the end of the baking process, I would advice, you do the following:
+To get the perfect texture at the end of the baking process, I would advise you to do the following:

 INGREDIENTS: